protocolbuffers/protocolbuffers.github.io/content/best-practices/dos-donts.md

 You can also reserve names to avoid recycling now-deleted value names: `reserved "FOO", "BAR";`.

+<a id="do-put-new-enum-aliases-last"></a>

+## **Do** Put New Enum Aliases Last {#enum-aliases-last}

+When you add a new enum alias, put the new name last to give services time to pick it up.

+To safely remove the original name (if it's being used for interchange, which it [shouldn't](#text-format-interchange)), you must do the following:

+*   Add the new name below the old name and deprecate the old one (serializers will continue to use the old name)

+*   After every parser has the schema rolled out, swap the order of the two names (serializers will begin using the new name, parsers accept both)

+*   After every serializer has that version of the schema, you can delete the deprecated name.

+> **Note:** While in theory clients shouldn't be using the old name for
+> interchange, it's still polite to follow the above steps, especially for
+> widely-used enum names.

 <a id="dont-change-the-type-of-a-field"></a>

 ## **Don't** Change the Type of a Field {#change-type}